Azure-Samples/openhack-devops-team/README.md

 * Azure App Services
 * Azure Container Registry and Docker
-* GitHub, Azure DevOps (formally VSTS) or Jenkins
+* GitHub, Azure DevOps (formally VSTS)

 ## Resources

-The provisioning of this environment for proctors can be found in the [DevOps Openhack Proctor](https://github.com/Azure-Samples/openhack-devops-proctor) Github repository.
+The provisioning of this environment for proctors can be found in the [aka.ms/OpenHackBYOS](https://aka.ms/OpenHackBYOS) Github repository under **devops** directory.